seanthegeek/yaramail/docs/source/phishing.md

   author = "Sean Whalen"
   date = "2022-07-13"
   category = "safe"
-  description = "All URLs are for the example.com domain"
+  from_domain = "example.com" // Optionally make a rule only apply to a specific email from domain description = "All URLs are for the example.com domain"

 /*